 What ITS will Provide

-- Microsoft Office: The full Office suite (Word, Excel, Publisher, PowerPoint for Mac and Windows; also Access for Windows) is licensed for Davidson students to install on their personal computers.
+- Microsoft Office 365: The full Office suite (Word, Excel, PowerPoint, Outlook, and OneNote) is licensed for Davidson students to install on their personal computers.

 - Email Software: Outlook is provided so you can access your Davidson email account.
 You can also use our Webmail service, if you prefer.

 Before you Come to Campus

 - Update Windows: On your Windows computer, visit Windows Update and install all critical updates (you may need to visit more than once to get everything).

 - Update Mac OS X: On your Mac computer, click on the Apple icon and select Software Update.
 Install all offered updates.
 Do this until it reports no further updates are needed.